 US Navy revives 2nd Fleet as Russians patrol North Atlantic

 The change is mostly organizational.
-It revives a command that’s dedicated to overseeing American warships as they deploy between the U.S. East Coast and the Barents Sea off of Norway and Russia.
+It revives an Admiral-level command dedicated to overseeing American warships as they deploy between the U.S. East Coast and the Barents Sea, off of the coasts of Norway and Russia.

 The revived fleet also reflects a broader change in U.S. military strategy.
 The nation’s primary concern is shifting from terrorism in the Middle East to America’s growing competition with Russia and China.

 “We’re not looking for a fight,” Chief of Naval Operations Admiral John Richardson said aboard the USS George H. W. Bush aircraft carrier in Norfolk, Virginia.
 “But the best way to avoid a fight is develop the most powerful and deadly and competitive Navy possible,” he said.

 Richardson added that if called upon, the Norfolk-based 2nd Fleet “will conduct decisive combat operations to defeat any enemy.”

 Both China and Russia are building larger navies as they try to expand their global influence.
 And Russia in particular has been increasing its submarine patrols, among other military activities.